 As your experts in dental marketing, we are always on top of the latest and most relevant information for you to continue to run your practice successfully.
 However, encrypting patient forms is not a service that Roadside offers.
 But, there are many vendors that offer this service.

-We have found intakQ to be an affordable service that is easy to use and recommend this service to our clients who are interested in keeping their online patient forms HIPAA compliant.
-The folks at intakQ even offer a free trial and can convert all your existing forms for you to give it a try with your patients!
+We have found intakeQ to be an affordable service that is easy to use and recommend this service to our clients who are interested in keeping their online patient forms HIPAA compliant.
+The folks at intakeQ even offer a free trial and can convert all your existing forms for you to give it a try with your patients!

-We recommend you give intakQ a try for your dental practice.
+We recommend you give intakeQ a try for your dental practice.
 If you have any questions as to how to get your HIPAA compliant patient forms featured on your website, just ask us!